fbpx

 I find it intriguing that much of the emerging foundational science which promises completely different approaches to agronomy and agricultural management is not coming from people who are closely connected to agriculture but in other life sciences.
 Very often, the implications of their work are not directly spelled out, but when we connect the dots, we realize how powerful this new information will be in the future.

 Our present mechanistic approaches to agriculture since the “Green Revolution” have been based primarily on chemistry and genetics.
 I very strongly believe the agriculture and agronomy of the future will be based on biophysics and a very different understanding of the organism.
-This is an area that all growers and agronomists should have a working knowledge of the concepts and principles since it will be the foundation for the next agricultural revolution happening now.
+All growers and agronomists should have a working knowledge of the concepts and principles in this domain since they are the foundation for the agricultural revolution that is happening now.

 Many people have asked me for a recommended reading list of the most pertinent and valuable books I have read.
 This list is a live list of books that I continue to update.